 As the area developed, so did the camp with added facilities and enrollment.
 By the time the L.I.E. came out this far, more people were moving to the area.
 PARK SHORE consisted of 15 acres and fewer facilities than today.
 Uncle Al started with one pool; the main building, which had the dining room, now classroom #2, and his office; three outside cottages; many open fields; and two barns.
 And so the process of creating a camp began.
 PARK SHORE was established with the idea of working hard to create a facility that parents would feel comfortable with and where children could have a good time in a safe environment.
 Quality service was critical and still remains today.
 Al Budah was a detail man and every blade of grass had to be cut and every piece of paper had to be picked up.
 A well-run and clean camp was extremely important to him and he worked extremely hard to create his dream.
 Each year, new facilities and activities were added which started our long lasting tradition of never resting on our past performances and always adding new and exciting facilities and activities for all to enjoy.
 This continues even today and all of our PARK SHORE parents and campers look forward to what awaits them each year.

-It is now over 50 years later and the Budah family is still very proud to be celebrating their EXCELLENCE in day camping.
+It is now 60 years later and the Budah family is still very proud to be celebrating their EXCELLENCE in day camping.
 Al and Henny Budah retired in 1978 and their son Bob left teaching to take over the management of Park Shore.
 Chuck also started full time in 1978 and both Bob and Chuck continue to direct PARK SHORE today.